slingamn/ircv3-specifications/extensions/persistence.md

 ## Implementation Considerations

 Clients observing that their connection is persistent SHOULD NOT attempt to automatically rejoin channels; rather, they should wait for the server to send JOIN lines for channels that the persistent presence is already a member of.
 This prevents such clients from rejoining channels that were PART'ed by a different client associated with the same presence.

+The mechanism by which clients authenticate to their persistent identity during reconnection is unspecified.
+However, if the client is authenticated via SASL and has not enabled any other capabilities that specify a mechanism for reattaching to an identity, both client and server SHOULD assume that the client will reattach by authenticating with SASL and providing the appropriate credentials.

 ## Recommendations